annapoulakos/c-sharp-statistics-library/README.md

 A Simple C# Statistics Library

+I built this library originally to assist in statistical analysis of market trends in the game Eve Online.
+I originally posted this library on SourceForge (https://sourceforge.net/projects/cstatisticslibr/) including a DLL package.
+I am migrating it to GitHub in order to leverage GitHub's better update infrastructure as well as keep all of my other projects in one place.

 #### Analyzer
 This class contains basic Statistics functionality.
 It takes an array of values (int, float, double) and performs analysis on that array.